nrdxp/nrd.sh/src/content/blog/nix-to-eos.md

 3. Improved addressing: While flakes introduced useful URI shorthand, we've expanded this concept with Atom URIs.
 Unlike flakes' hard-coded shortcuts, Atom URIs are configurable, allowing patterns like `work:repo::my-atom@^1`.
 Crucially, these always expand to full URLs in the final output, ensuring universal understanding while maintaining convenience.

 To support this ambitious scope, we plan to implement a language-agnostic plugin system for `eka`.
 While the core remains focused on efficient atomic operations and basic backend communication, plugins will extend functionality through a well-defined API surface.
-This extensibility will become increasingly important as `eka` evolves, and to help avoid bloat and complexity in the core codebase.
+This extensibility will become increasingly important as `eka` evolves to help avoid bloat and complexity in the core codebase.

 The ultimate vision for `eka` users is efficient querying of packages, deployment manifests, and configurations across their organization and the open-source landscape—all without upfront Nix evaluation.
 It should optimize away unnecessary evaluations and builds when artifacts exist in cache, in concert with the backend, proceeding directly to fetching.
 If `eka` ever needs to perform evaluation for value generation, we've strayed from our design goals.